best beaches in the caribbean

 Located on the paradise Caribbean island of St. Kitts, Cockleshell Bay is a must-visit beach, easily the nicest beach destination on this stunning and diverse island.

-Stunning views across the channel to St. Kitt’s sister island, Nevis, makes for an impressive view.
+Stunning views across the channel to St. Kitt’s sister island, Nevis, make for an impressive backdrop against the white sand.
 Catamaran rides across the channel to Nevis or among stunning islets with beautiful shores make for a memorable day and are among the most popular activities for travelers.

 varadero beach